otterize/network-mapper/README.md

 The watcher is only able to parse Kafka logs when Kafka servers' Authorizer logger is configured to output logs to `stdout` with `DEBUG` level.

 ### Istio sidecar metrics
-The Istio watcher periodically queries for all pods with the `security.istio.io/tlsMode` label, queries each pod's Istio sidecar for metrics about connections, and deduces connections with HTTP paths between pods covered by the Istio service mesh.
+The Istio watcher, part of the Network mapper periodically queries for all pods with the `security.istio.io/tlsMode` label, queries each pod's Istio sidecar for metrics about connections, and deduces connections with HTTP paths between pods covered by the Istio service mesh.

+### AWS IAM visibility
+AWS IAM visibility consists of several components: a HTTP proxy that proxies AWS traffic for pods which you opt-in on using the label `network-mapper.otterize.com/aws-visibility: true`, a webhook admission controller that patches Pods with that label as they are admitted to add a certificate for the HTTP proxy and direct DNS traffic for amazonaws.com to a DNS server belonging to the network mapper, and finally said DNS server which responds only to amazonaws.com requests and forwards the rest to the cluster's DNS server.

 ### Service name resolution
 Service names are resolved in one of two ways: